CartoDB/carto-vl-training/training-v2/01-getting-started.md

     </html>
     ```

-    Now when you save the latest changes and refresh, the map should look like this:
+    Now when you save the latest changes and refresh, you should see larger green markers representing your points.

+    *One of the benefits of using CARTO VL is that you can use fractional zoom levels.
+We modified the map object's zoom level to 16.2, then refreshed to see this:*

     ![basic-style](images/training-v2-01-basicStyle.png)

+    For another code example of a basic map, check [this section](https://carto.com/developers/carto-vl/guides/getting-started/#all-together) of our Developer Center guide.